Parkyakarkus: Personal life and early career

 Einstein was born in Boston, Massachusetts, the son of Sarah (née Klayman), who came from a Jewish family in Russia; and Charles Einstein, a Jewish pawnbroker from Austria, who had an importing business.
 Einstein attended The English High School in Boston.

 Einstein first worked as a newspaper reporter, but then moved into advertising for Boston's Hearst Newspapers.
 In his spare time, he enjoyed performing comedy routines.
 During 1924–1925, he became popular on radio as "The Bad Boy from a Good Home", doing comedy skits on Boston station WEEI.
-He also worked in advertising for the Taylor Furniture Company, where he managed their radio department.
+He also worked in advertising for the Taylor Furniture Company, where he managed its radio department.
 He subsequently continued in the advertising business at another Boston furniture store, Summerfield's, while performing dialect comedy for friends at parties.

 One of his friends, Boston bandleader Joe Rines, tried to persuade him to become a full-time comedian, but by this time, he was making a good living as advertising manager for Kane's Furniture.
 Einstein finally agreed to make an appearance on Rines' radio program; he created the Greek character of Nick Parkyakarkus for a skit on that show.
 The character was very well received by the listeners, and it ultimately led to the national networks' taking notice.
 Einstein got his big break nationally when he was first heard as a performer on Eddie Cantor's radio show in 1934.

 In addition to performing on Eddie Cantor's program throughout the mid-to-late 1930s, Einstein also was a guest performer on the Al Jolson Show.
 When he was not performing on radio, he acted in a few comedy films during this time, including Strike Me Pink (1936), The Life of the Party (1937), and New Faces of 1937.
 He met his second wife, actress Thelma Leeds, while making New Faces of 1937.
 He and Thelma had three sons (he had one other son with his first wife, Lillian).
 During the 1930s, Einstein became so inextricably linked with his character that he attempted—unsuccessfully—to change his name legally to Parkyakarkus; a judge denied his request.
 His star on the Hollywood Walk of Fame bears his character's name instead of his own.